Black Canadians in the Greater Toronto Area: History

 As of 2016, 442,020 Black Canadians resided in Toronto's Census Metropolitan Area, which contains a large portion of the GTA.

 In Toronto, many Blacks settled in St. John's Ward, a district which was located in the city's core.
 Others preferred to live in York Township, on the outskirts of the city.
 By 1850, there were more than a dozen Black businesses along King Street; the modern-day equivalent is Little Jamaica along Eglinton Avenue, which contains one of the largest concentrations of Black businesses in Canada.
 First Baptist Church, founded in 1826, is the oldest Black institution currently operating in the city.

-Several neighbourhoods in Toronto, including Jane and Finch, Rexdale, Malvern, Weston, St. James Town, and Lawrence Heights, are popularly associated with Black Canadians, although all are much more racially diverse than is commonly believed.
+Several neighbourhoods in Toronto, including Jane and Finch, Rexdale, Malvern, Weston, St. James Town, and Lawrence Heights are popularly associated with Black Canadians, although all are much more racially diverse than is commonly believed.
 The Toronto suburbs of Brampton and Ajax also have sizable Black populations, which have migrated outward from Toronto over the past decade.
 (Ajax has the highest percentage of Blacks of any municipality of 5,000 or more in Canada, with 16%.)
 The Greater Toronto Area is home to a highly educated middle to upper middle class Black population who continue to migrate out of the city limits, into surrounding suburbs.

 There are large variations in the income and poverty levels of different Black sub-groups in the Toronto area.
 In 2000, among Blacks in the Toronto area, Barbadians had the highest median income at $31,800, while Somalis had the lowest median income at $13,400.
-At this time, the incidence for low-income among Barbadian families was 10.4%, while it was 72.2% for Somali families.
+At this time, the incidence of low-income among Barbadian families was 10.4%, while it was 72.2% for Somali families.
 The median income for all Torontonians, regardless of ethnicity, was $29,800 with 13.9% of families considered low-income.